Of Course He's Dead: Production

 Unusually for sitcoms shot in front of a live studio audience, the episode was shot out of sequence; it was just a couple of scenes, rather than the usual full episode, in order to shield surprises.
-Chuck Lorre told the audience members that, "You probably won't know what we're doing."
+Lorre told the audience members that, "You probably won't know what we're doing."
 Even Lorre got emotional when introducing the episode to the audience: "It's been an unbelievable experience.
 I'm getting a little … So, I'm going to stop."
 Each scene was clapped with the slate by former and current executive producers, including Lorre and Lee Aronsohn.
-Ashton Kutcher said that the episode felt more like an early episode of the show from its first two or three seasons, pointing to the involvement of Lorre and Aronsohn with Don Reo and Jim Patterson saying, "I felt their presence in the writing, there was a little different bite to it."
+Ashton Kutcher said that the episode felt more like an early episode of the show from its first two or three seasons, pointing to the involvement of Lorre and Aronsohn with Don Reo and Jim Patterson, saying, "I felt their presence in the writing, there was a little different bite to it."
 More than 100 people who work on the show crowded onto its living room set for a group photo.

 Lorre said that everybody "had a blast making it", and that the finale was "an attempt to acknowledge everything that we've been through and everything that people have come to expect from the show".
 He said that no expense was spared for the finale as they didn't need to worry about the budget as they were ending the show anyway and so producers just "went for it".
 In order to prevent plot details and secrets from being leaked, guest actors were only given the pages they were involved in and certain lines were redacted.
 Before 2011, the idea of how the show might end was envisioned as a teary sendoff of Jake to college.

 The show was shot on Warner Brothers Stage 26, which was renamed "The Two and a Half Men Stage".

-Lorre subsequently revealed in his vanity card that Sheen had been offered a cameo where he would walk up to the door of the beach house, give a rant about the dangers of drug use and his own invincibility, at which point his character would be killed by a falling piano.
-Sheen declined and the scene was filmed with a stand-in, shot from behind, and without dialogue.
+Lorre subsequently revealed in his vanity card that Sheen had been offered a cameo where he would walk up to the door of the beach house, recite a rant about the dangers of drug use and his own invincibility, at which point his character would be killed by a falling piano.
+Sheen declined, and the scene was filmed with a stand-in, shot from behind, and without dialogue.
 When discussing the infamous last scene, Lorre said that deciding to put himself in the final shot "felt like comedically the right thing to do.
 It's like 'Nobody gets out of here alive' may be the theme of this series.
 The proposition that anybody wins in something like this is ridiculous.
 That would have felt uncomfortable to me.
 So the second piano felt like the right thing to do".